skrey/yellow-extensions/source/contact/README.md

 `ContactLinkRestriction` = enable link restriction, 1 or 0
 `ContactSpamFilter` = spam filter as regular expression, `none` to disable

-The following settings can be configured in file `system/settings/text.ini`:

-`ContactStatusNone` = welcome text on contact page
-`ContactMailFooter` = footer for contact messages

 The following files can be configured:

 `system/layouts/contact.html` = layout file for contact page